 1.3.
-Social security
+Social security (SVS)

-Social Insurance Institution for Trade and Industry 1051 Vienna, Wiedner Hauptstrasse 84-86, Tel.
+Social Insurance Institution for the Self-Employed 1051 Vienna, Wiedner Hauptstrasse 84-86, Tel.
 050 808 808 www.svs.at

 In principle, all self-employed artists are compulsorily insured as new self-employed persons if their income or contribution base exceeds a certain insurance limit.
 As of 2016, there is no longer a distinction between full-time and part-time work.